dagster-io/dagster-cloud-hybrid-quickstart/README.md

 ## Step 4.
 Set up secrets

 Set up secrets on your newly created repository by navigating to the `Settings` panel in your repo, clicking `Secrets` on the sidebar, and selecting `Actions`.
 Then, click `New repository secret`.
+The following secrets are needed.

 | Name           | Description |